Caribou-Targhee National Forest

 Buffalo is a large campground just off U.S. Highway 20 on the banks of the Buffalo River at an elevation of 6,200 feet.
 Visitors love Island Park for its world-class fishing and outstanding scenery and wildlife viewing opportunities.

-Accessible flush and vault toilets are provided, as is drinking water and trash collection.
+Accessible vault toilets are provided, as is drinking water and trash collection.
 A separate parking area is located at the accessible fishing dock and viewing platforms on the east end of the campground.

 Ponds Lodge is just across the highway and has fuel, groceries and other amenities.